Best Things To Do in Galway, Ireland

 More Galway Things To Do

-We have highlighted our top picks for things to do and places to eat, but there are a few more Galway tourist attractions to consider for your visit.
+We have highlighted our top picks for what to do and places to eat and drink, but there’s a few more Galway tourist attractions to consider for your visit!

 Galway Festivals

-Galway is nicknamed the Festival Capital of Ireland, as the city hosts more than 120 major events every year.
-Music, film and art festivals are held throughout the summer season and in the wintertime, the Galway Christmas Market takes over Eyre Square.
-(Read more about other Magical European Christmas Markets!)
+Nicknamed the Festival Capital of Ireland, Galway hosts more than 120 major events every year.
+Music, film and art festivals are held throughout summer and in wintertime the Galway Christmas Market takes over Eyre Square.

 Nora Barnacle’s House

-Travelers visiting Galway, Ireland will likely want to explore more than just the city center.
-Galway is well-situated to some of superb attractions on the west coast of Ireland.
+Travelers visiting Galway will likely want to explore more than just the city center.
+Fortunately, the city is well-situated to some superb spots on the west coast of Ireland!

 Aran Islands